russelgauthier/ax-lib/README.md

-# Arxos
+# Ax-lib
 Description
 ------------
-Arxos - Javascript, CSS, SCSS and PHP general helper utils from a variety of different projects.
+Ax-Lib - Javascript, CSS, SCSS and PHP general helper utils from a variety of different projects.

 Licence:
 ------------